 Otodus obliquus is the first species believed to have evolved separately from the Cretolamna sharks in the middle of the Paleocene epoch approximately 60 million years ago.
 This was the first species in the direct evolutionary lineage leading to the infamous megalodon (the members of this lineage collectively being referred to as the mega-toothed sharks).
 They lived until the Eocene epoch, going extinct around 40 million years ago.
 Their teeth are characterized by large cusps, triangular shape, no serrations, and a small bourlette between the root and enamel.
 Although we can't be certain, it is believed these sharks could have grown to be 30 feet long.

-Carcharocles angustidens evolved from auriculatus nearly 33 million years ago, and was similarly short lived, going extinct 22 million years ago.
+Otodus angustidens evolved from Auriculatus nearly 33 million years ago, and was similarly short lived, going extinct 22 million years ago.
 At this point in the evolutionary line, we begin to see the shape of the tooth change more drastically.
 The cusps begin to become less pronounced and the blade of the tooth begins to widen.
 Serrations also become more developed, and this shark is thought to have grown slightly larger than its two aforementioned ancestors by a couple of feet.

-Carcharocles chubutensis is the next in the mega-toothed shark lineage, and the last one before the megalodon came to be.
+Otodus chubutensis is the next in the mega-toothed shark lineage, and the last one before the megalodon came to be.
 The shape of teeth from this species is much closer to that of the megalodon, with an even wider blade and much smaller cusps that can blend in with the serrations to the point of being hard to discern in some specimens.
 The bourlette between the root and enamel is also more developed than what is seen in the previous species, nearly as prominent as it is on megalodon fossils.
 Size also continues to increase, with chubutensis having reached sizes of 40+ feet.
-They lived approximately as long as megalodons, from 28 to 5 million years ago, during the Oligocene, Miocene, and Pliocene epochs.
+They lived approximately as long as the Megalodon, from 28 to 5 million years ago, during the Oligocene, Miocene, and Pliocene epochs.

 Carcharodon hastalis was once thought to be an extinct species of mako sharks (then known as Isurus hastalis), but it has since been found that this species evolved in between great whites and the common ancestor they share with makos.
 That means they are more closely related to white sharks than makos, and have since been assigned the common name Narrow White Shark.
 They lived from about 20 million years ago until they went extinct 3 million years ago.